MVPWorkshop/electionr/testnet_config/README.md

 # Quick Start

 This tutorial will help you setup and start Electionr blockchain.

-We will start the blockchain with 2 validator nodes, adding new election in first election cycle.
+We will start the blockchain with 2 validators and 1 regular node.

-### Prerequisites

-- `Golang v1.11+`

-### Installation

-- Navigate to your electionr cloned repository
-- Install Golang packages: `go mod tidy`
-- Install Electionr: `make install`

 ### Initialize nodes configuration files

-- First we need to initialize configuration files for each node:
-  - `electionrd init node0 --home ~/.electionrd/node0 --chain-id electionr-chain`
-  - `electionrd init node1 --home ~/.electionrd/node1 --chain-id electionr-chain`
-  - `electionrd init node2 --home ~/.electionrd/node2 --chain-id electionr-chain`

-- Replace generated genesis.json files in each node's configuration directory with genesis.json from testnet_config

-- Now recover node keys via mnemonics:
-  - `electionrcli keys add operator0 --recover`
-  - `electionrcli keys add operator1 --recover`
-  - `electionrcli keys add operator2 --recover`
-Note: After each command you will be prompted for mnemonic.
-Enter appropriate mnemonic from mnemonics directory.
+Copy nodes configurations to your home directory:
+- `cp -r testnet_config/config/.electionrd ~`
+- `cp -r testnet_config/config/.electionrcli ~`
+(Run both commands from the root of the repo)

 ### Start Electionr blockchain

-In order to start Electionr blockchain run following daemons:
+You can start Electionr blockchain by running following daemons:

 - `electionrd start --home ~/.electionrd/node0`
 - `electionrd start --home ~/.electionrd/node1`